nytimes/kyt/docs/conventions.md

 ## Public directory

 During `build`, kyt copies a `/src/public` directory into the build folder.
-This folder is intended to be used to server static assets.
+This folder is intended to be used to serve static assets.

+## File extensions

+### JavaScript
+All `.js` files in `/src` are transpiled with Babel.

+### CSS and Sass
+`.css` files are intended for writing css with CSS Modules `.scss` files are intended for writing Sass with CSS Modules

 ## Environment Variables